planeth44/pure-JS-PWA/readme.md

 ## Dependencies
   - Workbox.
 Service worker API is very low level
-  It just makes sense to use this library
+  It just makes sense to use this library.

-  Precache an route are essential to MPA, it saves you from a round trip to the server Only include needed components
+  Precache an route are essential to MPA, it saves you from a round trip to the server.

+  Only include needed components.

-  Not using their backgroundSync component (the use case is too limited)
+  Not using their backgroundSync component (the use case is too limited).
   - iDB from Jake Archibald

-  very small and worth ten time the footprint indexedDB is old and asynchronous.
+  very small and worth ten time the footprint

+  indexedDB is old and asynchronous.
 This library promisify it and make it easier to work with
   - picnic.css
   - that's all